 Māori Poi is passed on by Māori to Māori, generation by generation, to preserve Māori culture.

-International Poi are used for play and exercise, and have no specific cultural connection.
+International Poi are used for play and exercise, and don’t have a specific cultural meaning when used.

 International Poi are considered a piece of exercise equipment, and can be used in whatever way most benefits the practitioner.